Recently I was interviewed on Lance Tamashiro‘s podcast on the topic of Reputation and Authority Positioning

 Lance Tamashiro: I mean, I love that.
 The whole thing about that is what most people teach at least in the circles that I see as … Figure out how to get your stuff on the NBC site so you can use their little logo but first of all that’s easy to get done especially the way that they teach but it’s a whole different way when it’s a third party actual validation and actually something that you leverage having it done.

 Mike Saunders: Yeah and I think the keyword is leverage because you can put the As Seen On anywhere on your logos and profiles, and all that.
 That’s nice for some people but it’s getting a little over done.
 What you have to do is think about your sales process and it doesn’t matter if you’re an info-preneur or a solo-preneur, or you run company.
 Somehow someway you talked to a prospect.
 A prospect emails you or they call you, or they set up a call, or you do a webinar.
 Somehow someway these authority positioning media mentions, these nuggets, these online pieces of real estate literally, right?
 Those need to be used in your sales process.
+You can use free sales funnel templates to help with this if you think that would be useful.
 Imagine when, like the example I gave where it’s just real time and you’re like, “Hey go over to this.
 Hey you see that?”
 Now all of a sudden they’re like, “Oh yeah, yeah, yeah.
 I see that.”
 Then when you’re talking about your drain unclogging service or your whatever product that you’re selling, now all of a sudden you don’t need to say, “I’m so awesome.”
 You’re just talking from an authoritative position.

 Now, how do you get that?
 That’s a whole other ball game because you can start Googling around and find PR agencies that’ll charge 2 and 3, and $5,000.
 One of the services that I provide is called Brand Boost.
 Where I boost your brand with this type of stuff that we’re talking about.
 If you wanted just a one time package that’s 250 whole dollars, whoopty doo, right?
 What we do is we bring you on my radio interview show called Business Innovators Radio, do a 20, 30 minute interview and now all of a sudden that, it becomes … It’s a really unique process because it’s so ingrained well that when people search for your name and maybe your business, that interview becomes indexed by Google.
 Now when, what you said earlier, you talked to someone and say, “Okay, look forward to seeing you next week.”
 They’re going to hang up the phone and Google you even before your meeting.
 What do they see, well maybe they see that you were interviewed on Business Innovators radio show and they listened to that interview.